PranavReddy2703/DigAlert/README.md

-# TrenchSync
+# DigAlert

 > **Coordinate before you cut.**

-TrenchSync is a civic-tech platform that prevents redundant road digging in Hyderabad by enabling utility agencies to register dig permits, detect clashes before work begins, and coordinate shared trenches — saving GHMC crores in avoidable road re-lay costs.
+DigAlert is a civic-tech platform that prevents redundant road digging in Hyderabad by enabling utility agencies to register dig permits, detect clashes before work begins, and coordinate shared trenches — saving GHMC crores in avoidable road re-lay costs.

 ---